LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.46.5
+*Released*: 29 May 2024
+- Issues 50507 and 50453: Fields named 'Color' should not interfere with status colors
+- Issue 50498: Use proper container for status deletion

 ### version 3.46.4
 *Released*: 28 May 2024
 - Issue 50354: LKSM: Include indicator of unavailable file in apps